 Confirmation at St. Stephen Lutheran Church

-More information (class schedule, and acolyte schedule will be forthcoming and available on the website).
+More information (meal and acolyte schedule will be forthcoming and available on the website).

 ... because every teenager needs their picture on a church wall somewhere. ...oh, and to learn about Jesus and Martin Luther and stuff.